-Then, take a walk along the old alleyways for even closer looks at the buildings and bridges.
-Continue your journey after lunch to visit of the local shops in the afternoon.
-Bargain for good deals if you want to find souvenirs, experience everyday life or just have some fun!
+Then, take a walk along the old alleyways for a close look at the buildings and bridges.
+Continue your journey after lunch and bargain for good deals in local shops to find some souvenirs, or just have some fun!
 Then, journey back to Shanghai and get dropped off at your hotel or at the port.
 To book this tour please click here.

 How to get there

 - From Shanghai Stadium: The buses from Shanghai to Zhujiajiao start from Gate 5 of Shanghai Stadium.
 The address of Shanghai Travel Bus Center is under the No 5 Escalator at Gate 12 of Shanghai Stadium (666 Tianyueqiao Road, Xuhui District, Shanghai)

 - From Shanghai People’ Square: At Pu’an Road near Shanghai People’s Square, at the west of the Concert Hall, there are Shanghai-Zhujiajiao Express Line Bus departing from here every half an hour every day.
 It takes about 1 hour to get to the town.
 After getting off the bus, you still need to walk for 10 minutes.